- Vitamins and mineral supplements?

 Depending on how necessary it is.
 The range of products includes normal ear cleansing solutions, those for ears infected by bacteria, yeast or fungus, and those for ear mites.
 Choose products that legibly show when and how to use properly.

-Includes tearstain removers and eyewashes.
-Tearstain removers are often times needed to remove unsightly discolorations on the periphery of the eyes.
-This is especially common in Malteses or even on toy poodles.
+Includes tear stain removers and eyewashes.
+Tear stain removers are often times needed to remove unsightly discolourations on the periphery of the eyes.
+This is especially common in Malteses or even on Toy Poodles.
 Eyewash is required if there is mild irritation of the eyelids.

 Includes products like toothpaste, toothbrush, dental sprays, and dental treats.
 Dental prophylaxis is very significant to a pet’s life.
 Dental problems can lead to loss of appetite triggering a chain reaction of malnutrition that leads to low immunity.

 A must.
-Regular nail clipping is highly advised to prevent overgrowth of the nails. which will increase the rish of nail inversion and injuries.
+Regular nail clipping is highly advised to prevent overgrowth of the nails. which will increase the risk of nail inversion and injuries.